misheho/full_stack_mluukkai/part0/new_note_spa.md

     participant browser
     participant server

-    Note right of browser: On submit, the browser executes the spa.js that creates a new note object and adds it to the notes array, which is then sent to the server
+    Note right of browser: On submit, the browser executes JavaScript code in spa.js that creates a new note object and adds it to the notes array, which is then sent to the server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server